RokiiApp/extensions/plugins/search/README.md

 - [x] DuckDuckGo
 - [x] Ecosia
 - [x] Brave
-- [x] MetaGer
 - [x] StartPage

-> The plugin is currently in development so not all search engines are implemented yet.
+> The plugin is currently in development so not
+> all search engines are implemented yet.
 >
-> If your search engine is not listed, please open an issue on the repo and we will add it to the roadmaap.
+> If your search engine is not listed,
+> please open an issue on the repo and we will add it to the roadmaap.

 ### Set your favourite search engine

 If your favourite search engine is not in the plugin settings list, you can add it by setting the "Search Link" property.
 There you must introduce a string with the template url to search with your favourite search engine.

 Some examples (note recommended as they are native implemented):